Digital marketing campaigns need to be treated as investments – at least, that’s what we believe at Augurian.

 - If your average position is dropping closer to 1 over time, then your SEO and content marketing efforts are starting to have positive results.

-- Your non-brand click through rate is a good indicator of SEO performance.
+This metric tells you how well your SEO campaign is performing.
 For this purpose, you can track it in Google Search Console.

-- It also applies to paid search campaigns, where Google and other advertisers reward high CTR ads with priority positioning.
-In this case, it’s tracked in AdWords and other publisher platforms.
+Non-brand CTR also applies to paid search ad campaigns, where Google and other advertisers reward high CTR ads with priority positioning.
+In this case, it’s tracked in AdWords and other publishing platforms.

-- Again, this metric doesn’t tie directly to leads, revenue, or digital marketing ROI – but in many cases, you will see a positive correlation between them.
+This metric doesn’t tie directly to leads, revenue, or ROI from internet marketing – but in many cases, you will see a positive correlation between them.